History of mathematics: 20th century

 At the same time, deep insights were made about the limitations to mathematics.
-In 1929 and 1930, it was proved the truth or falsity of all statements formulated about the natural numbers plus either addition or multiplication (but not both), was decidable, i.e. could be determined by some algorithm.
-In 1931, Kurt Gödel found that this was not the case for the natural numbers plus both addition and multiplication; this system, known as Peano arithmetic, was in fact incompletable.
+In 1929 and 1930, it was proved by Mojżesz Presburger, that the truth or falsity of all statements formulated about the natural numbers plus either addition or multiplication (but not both), was decidable, i.e. could be determined by some algorithm.
+In 1931, Kurt Gödel found that this was not the case for the natural numbers plus both addition and multiplication; this system, known as Peano arithmetic, was in fact incomplete.
 (Peano arithmetic is adequate for a good deal of number theory, including the notion of prime number.)
 A consequence of Gödel's two incompleteness theorems is that in any mathematical system that includes Peano arithmetic (including all of analysis and geometry), truth necessarily outruns proof, i.e. there are true statements that cannot be proved within the system.
 Hence mathematics cannot be reduced to mathematical logic, and David Hilbert's dream of making all of mathematics complete and consistent needed to be reformulated.

-One of the more colorful figures in 20th-century mathematics was Srinivasa Aiyangar Ramanujan (1887–1920), an Indian autodidact who conjectured or proved over 3000 theorems, including properties of highly composite numbers, the partition function and its asymptotics, and mock theta functions.
+One of the more colorful figures in 20th-century mathematics was Srinivasa Ramanujan (1887–1920), an Indian autodidact who conjectured or proved over 3000 theorems, including properties of highly composite numbers, the partition function and its asymptotics, and mock theta functions.
 He also made major investigations in the areas of gamma functions, modular forms, divergent series, hypergeometric series and prime number theory.

 Paul Erdős published more papers than any other mathematician in history, working with hundreds of collaborators.
 Mathematicians have a game equivalent to the Kevin Bacon Game, which leads to the Erdős number of a mathematician.
 This describes the "collaborative distance" between a person and Erdős, as measured by joint authorship of mathematical papers.

 Emmy Noether has been described by many as the most important woman in the history of mathematics.
 She studied the theories of rings, fields, and algebras.

-As in most areas of study, the explosion of knowledge in the scientific age has led to specialization: by the end of the century there were hundreds of specialized areas in mathematics and the Mathematics Subject Classification was dozens of pages long.
+As in most areas of study, the explosion of knowledge in the scientific age has led to specialization: by the end of the century, there were hundreds of specialized areas in mathematics, and the Mathematics Subject Classification was dozens of pages long.
 More and more mathematical journals were published and, by the end of the century, the development of the World Wide Web led to online publishing.